 - Deprivation – this occurs if there is a problem with one eye, such as a cloudy area in the lens (cataract).
 This “deprives” the child of clear vision in the eye.

-- Refractive – This is the result of a significant different in the vision in each eye.
+- Refractive – This is the result of a significant difference in the vision in each eye.
 This might be caused by nearsightedness, farsightedness or an imperfection on the surface of the eye (astigmatism).

 - If the condition is caused by significant differences in sight such as near or farsightedness in the two eyes then corrective lenses may be in order.

-- For children with one weak eye a patch over the stronger eye may help build up the vision in the weaker one.
+- For children with one weak eye, a patch over the stronger eye may help build up the vision in the weaker one.
 This is especially helpful in children over 4.

 - Eye drops to blur the vision of the stronger eye to help strengthen the weaker one are also available.
 A daily or twice-weekly drop of a drug called atropine can temporarily blur vision in the stronger eye.
-This will encourage your child to use his or her weaker eye, and offers an alternative to wearing a patch.
+This will encourage your child to use his or her weaker eye and offers an alternative to wearing a patch.